gregorycrane/CrosbySchaeffer2.0/chaps/lesson06.md

 <div type="textpart" subtype="para" n="32">

 Dative of Possession.
 In English we say There is no lid to the box.
-The Latin says <foreign xml:lang="lat">Puero est gladius</foreign>, <gloss>the boy has a sword</gloss>.
+The Latin says "Puero est gladius", *the boy has a sword*.
 So in Greek the dative is used to denote the possessor, while the thing possessed is subject of the verb to be: